openenergymonitor/guide/source/setup/import.markdown

 ## Import / Restore

 <p class='note warning'>
-Importing / restoring a backup will overwrite ALL data in the current Emoncms account.
+Importing / restoring a backup will overwrite <strong>ALL</strong> data in the current Emoncms account.
 </p>

 To import a backup: